 Before coming to Intuit, Goodarzi worked for Invensys, a global provider of industrial automation, transportation and controls technology, serving as global president of the products group.
 He also held a number of senior leadership roles in the automation control division at Honeywell and served as the chief executive officer and co-founder of a technology startup, Lazer Cables Inc.

-Brad earned his master's degree in management from Aquinas College in Michigan and a bachelor's degree in business administration from Marshall University in West Virginia.
-He has also been awarded a number of honorary degrees among other honors.
+Smith earned his master's degree in management from Aquinas College in Michigan and a bachelor's degree in business administration from Marshall University in West Virginia.
+Smith is on the board of directors at Survey Monkey and serves as chairman of the Nordstrom board of directors.

 Scott Cook co-founded Intuit in 1983 and serves as the chairman of the Executive Committee.
 Along with his executive responsibilities, Scott continues to work with small teams across the company, helping develop deep customer empathy and innovative solutions that solve customer problems and help them prosper.